Last Updated on

 1. Lemon Ginger Tea

-Brew regular black tea on a low flame, grate a teaspoon of ginger and add it, squeeze half a lemon and add at-spoon of honey.
-Garnish with mint leaves.
+Brew regular black tea on a low flame, grate a teaspoon of ginger and add it, squeeze half a lemon and add a teaspoon of honey.
+Stir and garnish with mint leaves.

 2. Ginger Clove Tea

-Add a teaspoon of grated ginger and 3 or 4 pieces of clove to boiling water on a low flame for 5 minutes, add some tea leaves and continue to boil for an additional 3 minutes, Turn off the flame, strain the tea in a cup, stir in a teaspoon of honey and enjoy your hot ginger clove tea.
+Add a teaspoon of grated ginger and 3-4 cloves to a saucepan with boiling water.
+Boil on a low flame for 5 minutes, then some tea leaves and continue to boil for an additional 3 minutes, Turn off the flame, strain the tea in a cup, stir in a teaspoon of honey and enjoy your hot ginger clove tea.

 3. Ginger Green Tea

 Heat a glass of water in a saucepan.
-Add a teaspoon of grated ginger to water, boil on a low flame for 8 minutes, pour the ginger-infused water into a glass, add 2 dip bags of green tea, let it stew for 3 minutes, remove the dip bags and consume.
+Add a teaspoon of grated ginger to it and boil on low flame for 8 minutes.
+Pour the ginger-infused water in a glass, add 1 dip bag of green tea, let it steep for 3 minutes, remove the dip bag and drink warm ginger green tea.

 4. Chamomile Ginger Tea

-Add a teaspoon of ginger to water in a vessel, bring it to a boil on a low flame, pour into a glass with a teaspoon of honey then dip a chamomile tea bag into it.
+Add a teaspoon of ginger in a saucepan with a cup of water, bring it to a boil on a low flame, pour into a glass.
+Stir in a teaspoon of honey then dip a chamomile tea bag into it.
 Let it steep for about 2 minutes, remove the bag, and enjoy the warm chamomile ginger tea.

 5. Tulsi Ginger Tea

 While ginger tea is safe for consumption during pregnancy, but if you feel uneasy or sick after consuming ginger tea, talk to your doctor.
-Do not consume excessive amounts of ginger in your diet and talk to your nutritionist for more information and have a healthy pregnancy!
+Do not include excessive amounts of ginger in your diet as it can be harmful.
+Speak to your nutritionist for more information and have a healthy pregnancy!